wp-plugins/photonic/trunk/readme.txt

 *	<a href='http://aquoid.com/news/plugins/photonic/zenfolio/photos/'>Photos</a>
 *	<a href='http://aquoid.com/news/plugins/photonic/zenfolio/photosets/'>PhotoSets</a>
 *	<a href='http://aquoid.com/news/plugins/photonic/zenfolio/groups/'>Groups</a>
-*	<a href='aquoid.com/news/plugins/photonic/zenfolio/group-hierarchy/'>Group Hierarchies</a>
+*	<a href='http://aquoid.com/news/plugins/photonic/zenfolio/group-hierarchy/'>Group Hierarchies</a>

 For demos of Zenfolio support visit the <a href='http://aquoid.com/news/plugins/photonic/zenfolio/'>Zenfolio page</a>.
+Note that access to protected / private content in Zenfolio is not currently supported.

 = Instagram Support =